Massachusetts Route 12

-Massachusetts Route 12 is a 64.41 mi north-south state highway that runs through central Massachusetts from a continuation of Connecticut Route 12 at the Connecticut state line at Dudley to the New Hampshire state line at Winchendon where it continues north as New Hampshire Route 12.
+Massachusetts Route 12 is a 64.41 mi north-south state highway that runs through central Massachusetts from the Connecticut state line in Dudley north to the New Hampshire state line in Winchendon, where it continues as New Hampshire Route 12.

 Route description

 Route 12 begins at the Connecticut border, from which it continues south as Connecticut Route 12, in Dudley.
 The route initially proceeds northward along the western side of the French River.
 After 1.7 mi, it intersects Route 197 and turns northeast, crossing the river into Webster.
 The route passes through the town center, before intersecting Route 16 immediately west of its junction with Interstate 395, as well as Route 193.
 From the intersection, the route runs northward, closely parallel to the Interstate Highway.
 It continues into Oxford and through the town center, 2 mi north of which it turns northeast towards North Oxford, where it intersects Route 56.
 Route 12 then proceeds northeast for 0.8 mi and joins U.S. Route 20.
 The two routes concurrently enter Auburn and continue northeast for 0.7 mi.
 After branching off, Route 12 remains parallel to US 20 until it meets an interchange connecting the Massachusetts Turnpike (Interstate 90) with Interstates 290 and 395.
 After indirectly encountering a single southbound exit ramp from I-290, Route 12 crosses the Interstate and turns in a more northerly direction, then receives a ramp that allows northbound traffic from I-395 to access the Turnpike via Route 12.
 The route then crosses the Turnpike and passes the Auburn Mall, continuing alongside I-290 into Worcester.

 Through Worcester, Route 12 follows a series of turns that take it west of the city center.
 Shortly after entering Worcester, Route 12 turns west as Hope Avenue, crossing I-290 at an incomplete interchange.
 From the interchange it forms the southern and western boundaries of Hope Cemetery, as it turns north on Webster Street.
 The route crosses through Webster Square as Mill Street, then joins Route 9 as Park Avenue.
 The two routes head northeast, crossing Route 122 and beginning an additional concurrency with Route 122A.
-Route 9 later diverges eastward onto Highland Avenue, while Routes 12 and 122A continue northeast on Park Avenue.
+Route 9 later diverges eastward onto Highland Street, while Routes 12 and 122A continue northeast on Park Avenue.
 After passing the Worcester Polytechnic Institute and the American Antiquarian Society, the routes turn northward and intersect Grove Street.
 Route 122A departs westward on Grove Street, while Route 12 continues north as a pair of wide one-way roads: Gold Star Boulevard northbound and West Boylston Street southbound.
 The pair encounter an interchange with Interstate 190 next to the Greendale Mall, after which West Boylston Street carries both directions of Route 12, continuing north past Quinsigamond Community College.
 Just before leaving the city, Route 12 meets a set of ramps connecting to I-190 once again.